danielmocan/es6-fundamentals/3.Template Literals/README.md

 ```
 ### Exercises

-1. Create a function the return the content for and email.
+1. Create a function the returns the content for and email.
 You have the following template.
-This function receives the following parameters: firstName, product, expiringDate, productPrice.
+This function `createSubscriptionEmail` receives the following parameters: firstName, product, expiringDate, productPrice.
 Sometimes the firstName is not available, use some default value for it.
 ```javascript